slibanore/oLIMpus/README.md

 in the folder where you downloaded the repository.

 ⚠️ Note:
 oLIMpus includes its own version of zeus21 as a submodule, last updated in May 2025; later versions of zeus21 may introduce changes that are not compatible with this code.
-If, for some reason, you want to run oLIMpus with a different Zeus21 version, we suggest to contact us to verify differences between various versions.
+If, for some reason, you want to run oLIMpus with a different zeus21 version, contact us to verify differences between various versions.

 The authors are committed to keep the two codes updated and compatible once new milestones are reached on one side or the other.